lizziebru/CamtrapSimulation/README.md

 [**india**](data/india)

-This folder contains the camera trap data collected in India (ASK MARCUS FOR INFO).
+This folder contains the camera trap data collected in India, supplied by the Institute of Zoology, Zoological Society of London.
+Not used in the final analysis.

 [**panama**](data/panama)